 Injuries at work and workers compensation

-Our goal is to take action and control hazards before injuries occur but sometimes accidents happen.
+Our goal is to take action and control hazards before injuries or illnesses occur but sometimes accidents happen.
+When this occurs, UON has a comprehensive Return to work Program to support injured workers while they recover.

 Report all injuries immediately!

-If you are injured at work it is important to follow the process below.
-This ensures the incident is properly reported and managed and claims can be processed quickly.
+If you are injured or ill at work it is important to follow the process below.
+This ensures the incident is properly reported and managed and support can be put in place for you quickly.

 1. Call the Injury Hotline on 4033 9999 (x39999) and press 4